abbyshk/booksApp/README.md

 # BooksApp
 BooksApp is a android application that lets user to search and get information of a book.
+BooksApp uses Google’s books API to provide user information like Rating, Author, Description, Date Published, Image for a particular book user searched for.

 ## Demo APK : https://drive.google.com/open?id=1_XbNQ956EmZU0q0KGJQUuJWBYugEgFFl